 • Mariners in Croatia are notoriously grumpy.
 Try and just ignore their foul moods when you encounter them.
 Again, think how many foreign tourists they have had to struggle to communicate with throughout the day.
 And then consider that they have to do it all under the hot sun.
 It is understandable that they can be cantankerous.
 In short, consider your own frustration, and then just multiply it—that is what you are dealing with.

 • If you do not speak Croatian, try and address the mariner using English, Italian or German.
-Most mariners in Croatia know some basic words in these languages as pertain to mooring a boat.
-This is not true universally however, so you will still have to be patient.
+Most mariners in Croatia know some basic words in these languages as pertaining to mooring a boat.
+This is not true universally, however, so you will still have to be patient.
 Speak slowly and enunciate.

 • Think about getting in touch with the desk staff before you show up at the port.
 Oftentimes the front desk staff can communicate in more languages than the port workers themselves.
 Call in through VHF channel 17, and chat with the staff about the mooring procedure.
 This can save you a lot of confusion and hassle.
 Just know that this is much easier to do off-season.
 On-season, the staff will usually be too busy to talk to you before you arrive.